Bonnie Dundee (I)

 Atween St. Johnston and Bonnie Dundee.

-It is certain that Charles Dodgson/Lewis Carroll rewrote it for Through the Looking Glass, Chapter IX, "Queen Alice," where it becomes a poem that begins
+It is certain that Charles Dodgson/Lewis Carroll rewrote this for Through the Looking Glass, Chapter IX, "Queen Alice," where it becomes a poem that begins

 To the Looking-Glass world it was Alice that said